Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Q-Constraints and angle categories

 { Let $(G,A)$ be a labeled graph.
-If $(G,A)$ admits an angular drawing, then $A$ satisfies the following conditions. \begin{compactenum}[(a)] \item {\em Vertex condition}: the sum of the incident angle categories is $360^\circ$ for every vertex. \item {\em Cycle condition}: for every face $f$ of length $k$, if $f$ is an internal face, then the sum of the angles is $k \cdot 180^\circ - 360^\circ$; otherwise, if $f$ is the outer face, then the sum of its angle categories is $k \cdot 180^\circ + 360^\circ$. \end{compactenum} }
+If $(G,A)$ admits an angular drawing, then $A$ satisfies the following conditions. \begin{compactenum}[(a)] \item \emph{Vertex Condition:} The sum of the incident angle categories is $360^\circ$ for every vertex. \item \emph{Cycle Condition:} For every internal face $f$ of length $k$, the sum of the angles is $k \cdot 180^\circ - 360^\circ$\textup; for the outer face $f$, the sum of its angle categories is $k \cdot 180^\circ + 360^\circ$. \end{compactenum} }

 \begin{lemma} \lemmalabelingnecessary \end{lemma}